 There are two types of costs you need to know in microeconomics.
 Explicit costs and implicit costs.
 These ideas were touched on in the opportunity cost review, but here we are going to use terminology as it relates to a firm (business).

-Explicit cost: are the out of pocket costs paid by the business owner.
+Explicit cost: Explicit costs are the out of pocket costs paid by the business owner.
 Explicit costs for this website are the hosting fees, the cost of the software, etc.

 In microeconomics there are actually two types of profit you need to know: accounting profit and economic profit.

-Accounting Profit: This is what most people think of as profit and although it isn’t nearly as important as economic profit, it shows up on many economics exams.
+Accounting Profit: Accounting Profit is what most people think of as profit and although it isn’t nearly as important as economic profit, it shows up on many economics exams.

 Accounting profit is total revenue minus explicit costs.
 For this website, accounting profit would be the revenue generated for the ads minus the web hosting fees and the cost of the software.